Foreclosure Mitigation Toolkit

 Community leaders can also reach borrowers effectively using homeownership events, public service announcements,and brochures and websites.

 One important way to strengthen foreclosure outreach is to build strong partnerships with existing state and local coalitions and task forces.
+If there are no existing coalitions or task forces in your area, you can start one by reaching out to grassroots and faith-based groups, legal aid office, housing counseling organizations, community development organizations, and city and state consumer protection departments.

 Host Homeownership Events